ESPN vs NFL

 MAU winner NFL wins +6% vs other

-Find more apps with this revenue gap · Full NFL report
+Find more apps with this revenue gap · Full ESPN report

 Side-by-side metrics